Contents

 Examples of practical effects

-• Prosthetics and makeup: Remember Voldemort's noseless face and Professor Moody's magical eye?
+• Prosthetics and makeup: Voldemort's noseless face and Professor Moody's magical eye?
 Those weren't CGI!
 They were achieved with intricate prosthetics and makeup artistry.

 • Set design: The moving staircases, the Room of Requirement transforming, and the elaborate feasts in the Great Hall were all meticulously crafted physical sets.